Choices

 An open choice lists an attribute the keyword is?

-is more than one value, the values are surrounded by curly braces and separated by commas.
+if there is more than one value, the values are surrounded by curly braces and

 In any solution, the attribute must have some value, and that attribute can be any of the listed values… but it doesn’t have to be!
 Open choices are very chill.